kiyodori/speech_to_ae_subtitle/README.md

 ### 2. Upload wav to Amazon S3

-Upload the wav file to the Amazon S3 bucket.
+Create S3 bucket.
+Then upload the wav file to the Amazon S3 bucket.

 ```bash
 $ python uploader.py test.wav my-bucket